danielmlow/composition/README.md

 # composition
-Study comparing text categorization models
+Study of semantic compositionality by comparing text categorization models